-Your assignment: Write, Direct and Edit an action sequence in class (or on location).
+Your assignment: Write, Direct and Edit a narrative (fiction) short film with dialog and action in class (or on location, with teacher’s permission).
 This builds off of the documentary we just watched, “The Cutting Edge: The Magic of Movie Editing”

 - Come up with an idea for your action sequence with your crew

 - Write a 1-2 paragraph treatment (description) of your short film